(Barely) Backpacking North Korea – Part 4

 The bus bounced and launched itself through dips, holes and cracks for the next three hours to get us to the DMZ.

-That would also explain why there are essentially no other cars on the roads.
+There are essentially no other cars on the roads.
 There are many bicycles around, and the occasional motorcycle, but for the most part, the roads are empty save for locals walking along them.
 It is quite likely that many people in the country have never actually been in an automobile in their lives.

 The infrastructure sure looks nice though!

-We rode the metro from one metro station to another.
+We rode the metro underground from one station to another.
 Each station is elaborately different with gorgeous paintings of Kim Il Sung and Kim Jong Il, as well mosaics, bright colors and fancy chandeliers.
 Classical music plays through speakers of the entire metro system.

-There was a plaque from 1987 inside of one of the metro stations to commemorate the time Kim Il Sung and Kim Jong Il visited that particular metro station.
+There was a plaque from 1987 inside of one of the metro stations to commemorate the time Kim Il Sung and Kim Jong Il visited that particular station.

-From the metro station we were taken to the original home of Kim Il Sung.
+From the metro we were bused to the original home of Kim Il Sung.
 It was pouring rain and tough to want to explore, but we put bags on our feet and doubled up on umbrellas.
 Kim Il Sung’s parents were keepers of a graveyard, but all of the graves have been moved today so that they house sits alone in the forest.

 We went for dinner and Wu Zheng Yu ended up sitting at my table again, so it was a lot of the same as last night and I made him keep up and drink and lot of beer with me.
 The poor guy… It all seems to be more than he can chew off.